Flexible skills development

 - CEI Internships - More than 2,800 organizations offering internships for college students.

-- Internship Match - Focus on top startup and non-profit opportunities
+- WayUp - Focus on top startup and non-profit opportunities

 “Connecting back to what I’ve learned over the past four years, making them applicable and incorporating them for my professional and self-development.” - Je’Rei Hawthorne